KnightJR8413/IoTBay/readme.md

 # IoTBay
 #### A UTS Project

-An e-commerce plaftorm built ising Node.js, Flask, SQLite, and Python. this was made of a assessment at UTS in the subject Introduction to Software development
+An e-commerce platform built using Node.js, Flask, SQLite, and Python. this was made of a assessment at UTS in the subject Introduction to Software development

 ## Table of Contents
 1. Installation